Skip to Content

 Authentication

-ARK APIs support multiple authentication methods depending on the AUTH_MODE configuration:
+Ark APIs support multiple authentication methods depending on the AUTH_MODE configuration:

 • OIDC/JWT: For dashboard users (when AUTH_MODE=sso or AUTH_MODE=hybrid)